backand/backand-cli/README.md

 **Notice:** Run ```backand help``` to see available commands

+You should work in a folder in which you have write permissions.

 ### Register / Login to Backand

 If you don't already have an account in Backand, run the following command: